History of rail transport in Turkey: Cenup railway (1912–)

-Republican Period (1920–1950)
+Republic Period

+Early 20th century

 During the Turkish War of Independence, the new breakaway government in Ankara held control over sections of railways located in central and southern Anatolia.
 In 1920, these were brought under the roof of Chemin de Fer d'Anatolie ("Anadolu Şimendiferleri" - distinct from "Ottoman Anatolian Railways") with its center in Ankara and administered by Behiç Erkin, the founding figure of modern Turkey's railway network and a colonel at the time.
 Erkin pursued his office as director general beyond the war during a crucial period that lasted until 1926, after which he was Turkey's minister for transport for two years.

 In 1923, Turkish railways entered what the Turkish State Railways term the "Republic Period", a "golden age" that lasted until 1950.
 During this time, the railways that had already been created were repurposed to serve Turkish financial interests, prioritizing industrial growth in such industries as iron, steel and coal.
 In addition to claiming existing lines, the Turkish government extended lines into the previously underrepresented Central and Eastern areas of Turkey to achieve near balance.
 Between 1935 and 1945, emphasis was placed on construction of junction lines, to improve industrial connectivity and also strengthen national defense.
 As a result, distance of travel between various points was significantly shortened.

 During this period, the following main routes were constructed: